Monamoxie/the-transporter/README.md

 # The transporter
-A daily diary for your thoughts and emotions.
+A diary for your thoughts and emotions.
 Only share when ready.